Dietetics (Pre-Registration)

 • Accreditation(s)

-Subject to Health and Care Professions Council (HCPC) and British Dietetics Association (BDA) approvals (in progress)
+This course is approved by the Health and Care Professions Council (HCPC) and accredited by the British Dietetic Association (BDA)

 Course details